Skip to main content

 City Farming

 You don't need much space at all for a successful planting project; even a small balcony can be transformed into a green oasis with city farming.
 First you of course need suitable planters, soil, fertilizer, and plants as well as seeds.
-And you'll get all of that at the City Farming campaign at Do It + Garden Migros.
-In collaboration with the great girls from Kraut & Quer, the green pop-ups can be found until the end of June.
-The pros from Kraut & Quer are on hand in the stores on certain days again and again, to answer all your questions and give you valuable tips (and they're incredibly helpful, I know what I'm talking about!!).
-If you like, you can pick out everything in the store and then even have it delivered to your home within 1 hour — Do It + Garden Migros offers this service in collaboration with the courier Anna Now.
+And back then you could get all of that at the City Farming campaign at Do It + Garden Migros.
+In collaboration with the great girls from Kraut & Quer, the green pop-ups could be found until the end of June back then.
+The pros from Kraut & Quer were also on hand in the stores on certain days, to answer all your questions and give you valuable tips (and they were incredibly helpful, I know what I'm talking about!!).
+You could even have your shopping delivered to your home within 1 hour, a service Do It + Garden Migros offered in collaboration with the courier Anna Now.

 City Farming Migros Do It Garden